xenago/libnss_shim/README.md

 This NSS plugin runs commands defined in the file `/etc/libnss_shim/config.json`, which is only accessible to `root` by default.
 Ensure that this file, the commands defined inside it, and any other resources related to it remain inaccessible to any other users, or those users may be able to run commands as `root`.

+By default, commands are not passed through a shell for execution.
+Although it is possible to run commands like `bash` with `libnss_shim`, using a shell is not recommended as this comes the risk of command injection.
+If a shell is still used, the use of environment variables rather than arguments is critical.

 ## Useful resources